This post may contain affiliate links, view our disclaimer for details.

 classic vegan basil pesto ingredients

-• Toasted Pine Nuts, see below for substitutions
+• Toasted Pine Nuts: See below for substitutions

-• Vegan Parmesan, my favorite is by Violife
+• Vegan Parmesan: My favorite is by Violife

 • Salt + Pepper

-Let’s face it…pine nuts are expensive.
-And people don’t always have them on hand.
-I’ve made this vegan pesto without pine nuts before and had it turn out great!
 Of course, pine nuts give a unique flavor to the pesto but it will be equally as delicious if you sub in another type of nut.
 Below are some of my favorite substitutions for pine nuts in this recipe:

-• Almonds: because almonds are harder than pine nuts, the pesto may be chunkier
+• Almonds: Because almonds are harder than pine nuts, the pesto may be chunkier

-• Walnuts: walnuts are probably the closest substitution for pine nuts because their texture is similar
+• Walnuts: Walnuts are probably the closest substitution for pine nuts because their texture is similar

 vegan parmesan cheese

-While you don’t technically need vegan parmesan in this recipe, it adds so much flavor and really makes this the best vegan pesto possible.
-Violife makes the best vegan parmesan cheese in my opinion.
+Violife makes the best vegan parmesan cheese, in my opinion.
 It comes in a wedge that you can grate yourself for fresh dairy free parmesan shreds.
 I buy this vegan parm at Whole Foods, usually when it goes on sale.
 It looks like you can also order it directly on Violife’s website.
 While I’ve never done this, it does seem pretty convenient.

 If you don’t plan on using vegan parmesan, you’ll want to add more salt than the recipe calls for.
 The vegan parm adds a good amount of saltiness, so just be sure to compensate for that!